Religion in Malaysia: Interfaith relations

 In 2006 a memorandum was presented to the prime minister by non-Muslim cabinet members asking for a review of constitutional provisions affecting the rights of non-Muslims.
 After protests by Muslim leaders in the governing coalition, this was withdrawn.
 It is forbidden for non-Muslims to try to convert Muslims, although Muslims are allowed to convert others.
 Malay politicians have asked the Chinese and Indian communities not to question Malay rights, for fear of igniting ethnic violence, with harmony between the races and religions being seen as a necessity.

 There is a divide within Muslims between those espousing more pluralist views and those seeking a more Islamic society.
 An increase in political Islam has led to instances of aggression towards non-Muslims, including attacks on churches.
 Prominent points of tensions include conversion, with converting away from Islam being effectively legally impossible, and language use, with the use of Malay for non-Muslim religious sermons and materials being controversial.
 Religious tolerance is more apparent in East Malaysia, which has a greater incidence of interfaith marriages and less tension around language use.
 Muslim communities in Peninsular Malaysia are generally more conservative.

+There have been some debates over the attendance of Muslims to events held hosted by non-Islamic religious institutions.
+Minister in the Prime Minister’s Department for Religious Affairs Mohd Na'im Mokhtar proposed guidelines in 2025 that would create requirements for the attendance of Muslims to such events.
+However, this was opposed by individuals including the Sultan of Selangor Sharafuddin on the grounds that it would disturb religious harmony, and Prime Minister Anwar Ibrahim clarified that it was not official policy.